Christmas-Missionary/yaam/README.md

 # FAQ (No one has asked me these questions.)

+***The text `Func not available` appears as opposed to the name of the function when an error/warning is emitted.
+Why?***

+You have probably set the standard to a version without the predefined variable `__func__`.
+These standards are: C89/ANSI C, C95, and C++98.

+As of right now, MSVC doesn't enforce these versions, only C11 and C++14 at the earliest.
+If you are still getting this for MSVC, are you also compiling C files while setting a C++ standard?
+If so, include the `/TP` compiler flag somewhere to ENSURE that all files regardless of the extension are treated as C++.
+This does not seem to be the case for compiling C++ files while setting a C standard.

 ***Why is there no benchmark for your own assertion implementation?***

 There is no benchmark here much like how there is no benchmark for the built-in ternary operator, which is far too fast to be a bottleneck.
 Plus, these warning/error handlers are mostly used in debug builds, not release.